RyanFrantz/ryanfrantz.github.io/_posts/2018-10-13-architecture-reviews.md

 What follows is an adaptation of a document I drafted describing an architecture review process that I will be implementing at Bloomberg.
-I expect this document to be updated from periodically.
+I expect this document to be updated periodically.
 If you would like to contribute, you can find this and other documents relating to software engineering at my [engineering](https://github.com/RyanFrantz/engineering) repo where I'm collecting my ideas.